ImperialSquid/Kaggle-Titanic/README.md

 ### 1 Loading and exploring the data
 I decided before anything else that i would divide the whole process into seperate R script files to more easily deliniate between the seperate step in creating a machine learning model, thus all the code for this section is in 1_LoadingAndExploring.R.

 The first step in creating the ML model was to load in and familiarise myself with the data.
+According the the Kaggle competition the varuiables and their meaning are as foillows:

 |Variable Name | Description|
 |---|---|